-Curious what a data product manager does on a daily basis?
+Curious about, “what does a data product manager do on a daily basis?”
 Sweet!
 I’ve been managing data products since 2012, and in this vid I’m gonna show you the 3 types of work I do on a daily basis.

 Be sure to read to the end because that’s where I am going to show you a cool hack for how you can create a rockin’ company-themed data product manager CV that is sure to get you a call back.

 YouTube URL: https://youtu.be/5T1MZls8fIo

 If you prefer to read instead of watch then, read on…

 For the best data leadership and business-building advice on the digital block, subscribe to my newsletter below and I’ll make sure you get notified when a new blog installment gets released (each week).